 Call or e-mail us today if you are interested in this beautiful new subdivision.
 219.916.3744 [email protected] The Galleries subdivision showcases several attractive amenities.
 The minimum lot size is one acre for those wanting more space a rare find in...

 Call or e-mail us today if you are interested in this beautiful new subdivision.
-219.916.3744 [email protected] Crown Point is one of the premier cities in Northwest Indiana and Feather Rock is one of the premier subdivisions in Crown Point.
-This subdivision...
+219.916.3744 [email protected] Want the best of the best?
+Crown point is arguably the best city in the region and feather rock is arguably the best subdivision in crown point!
+You...

 Call or e-mail us today if you are interested in this beautiful new subdivision.
-219.916.3744 [email protected] Deer Ridge South is a beautiful subdivision nestled in the city of Crown Point, Indiana.
-This subdivision has the feel of privacy: isolated lots,...
+219.916.3744 [email protected] Deer ridge south is one of the most beautiful subdivisions there are, whether you’re talking about the gorgeous pond or the beautiful tree line in...

 How Did Crown Point Get Its Name?